TStupariu/vboard-thesis/Licenta.md

-[Active Record]: https://medium.com/@thejasbabu/activerecord-the-heart-of-rails-fe977d1d4125	"Data Layer"

 One big advantage of Rails is that it makes it painless to migrate to another relational database system.
 It uses an abstraction layer over your database so that you never have to manually write SQL queries or modify tables.
 If you decide to switch to another database system like PostgreSQL you simply have to modify a couple configuration files.
 The abstraction layer is called Active Record and it is based on a pattern carrying the same name.
 In a nutshell, what it does is it maps every single table to an entity that is globally available throughout the application controllers, this way also removing the need for separate repositories.
+[18]

 Another big helper flexibility-wise are ActiveRecord Migrations.
 They provide a code-first database building workflow which allows you to gradually modify the database and provides an easy way of reverting back to older versions of it.
 Also, one do not have to manually migrate databases from computer to computer, making the database creation and seeding just a terminal command away and facilitating versioning of the Database together with the server.
+[19]